How to Be a Fearless Badass in the Outdoors and Life

 When I used to help out at a high ropes course, the facilitators asked participants to rate their anxiety on a scale of one to 10.
 This told you what zone you were in.

 - 1–4 The zone of safety.
 This is where you go to have fun.

 - 5–7 The zone of growth.
 This is where you go to challenge yourself and overcome your fears — which is exactly how to become a badass

 - 8–10 The zone of panic.
 Try to stay out of here.
 It’s hard to gain self-insight when you’re hyperventilating.
 And it can actually backfire and make you more afraid.

 Personally, I find this concept emboldening.
 I’m willing to risk more knowing that I can say no before the fear gets too big.
 Often, that zone of growth ends up being bigger than I think.

-So while it’s catchy, the name of this blog post may be a tiny bit misleading.
-Because no matter what you do, you’ll always have fears.
+So while it’s catchy, calling this post “How to Be a Fearless Badass” is a tiny bit misleading.
+Because no matter how badass you become, you’ll always have fears.
 They’re like an onion.
 As you deal with the surface ones, deeper ones emerge.

 But there is also a positive quality you possess in infinite amounts.
 It’s called resilience — also known as mental toughness or the survival personality.

 Resilience is the ability to adapt and bounce back after a difficult experience.
 It doesn’t mean that you don’t feel awful when you’re laid off from work or get ghosted by your boyfriend of seven years.
 It’s more about having the attitudes and habits of mind to move past setbacks, rebuild, and find new happiness and meaning.

 The good news is that everyone is resilient.
 The better news is that you can build your resilience muscles.
 People with stressful, potentially traumatizing jobs like soldiers and emergency physicians often benefit from resilience training.
 The same principles can work for you.